 - Fittings - Fittings are pieces of extruded plastic which are designed to allow you to bend, shape and build your system the way you want it.
 Elbows, tees, and more will allow you to structure the PVC pipe to reach every corner of your yard.

 - Controllers & Timers - Every automatic sprinkler system needs a control unit to program it.
 The control unit is what tells your sprinklers when to turn on and how long to run.
 You can go in and program your controller to run the way you want it to.

 - Pop-up Sprinklers - Without working sprinkler heads your water will just shoot out like a geyser.
 There are different sprinkler heads that you can buy depending upon how much coverage you want, the direction you want them to go, and the style of spray you want.

-- Tubing - You may need funny pipe to connect sprinkler heads to the PVC pipe and tubing for your drip lines.
-Without these essential parts your sprinkler heads and drip lines will not work.
+- Tubing - You may need a funny pipe to connect sprinkler heads to the PVC pipe and tubing for your drip lines.
+Without these essential parts, your sprinkler heads and drip lines will not work.

 - Valves - A valve is what controls the flow of water.
 It opens and closes and allows the water to enter into your irrigation system.
-Without a valve your cannot operate.
+Without a valve you cannot operate.

 - Wiring & Electrical - You will need wire to run from your valves to your control center.
 Without wire your control center can't signal to your valves when to open and close.

 - Drains - You put manual and automatic drains at low spots and at the end of your sprinkler lines.
 They are designed to keep water out of the pipes as soon as there is no more pressure in them.

 With every sprinkler system, there are auxiliary parts that you can add to not only make your system run flawlessly, but to make your life easier as well.
 Here are some that you might want to consider putting on your list of necessary components.